jefdaj/pges/src/venue.md

 title: Venue
 ...

-The symposium will be held on June 2 from 9:30 AM to 5:30 PM in [the Li Ka Shing center](http://www.berkeley.edu/map?likashing), room 245.
+The symposium will be held on May 4 in
+[the Li Ka Shing center](http://www.berkeley.edu/map?likashing), room 245.
 From I-580, take the University Ave exit and drive up University.